AlbertoBasalo/ng-lab/docs/1 - Hola Angular.md

 # Global install on your machine
 npm i -g @angular/cli

-ng new ActivityBookings  --inline-style --inline-template --prefix=lab --ssr --style=css

 # Modern app generation
 ng new ActivityBookings
   --inline-style --inline-template --prefix=lab
   --ssr --style=css

 # Or run with npx and options with aliases (- instead of --)